sanukag/ai-maintenance-assistant/docs/retrieval-evaluation.md

 4. Compare retrieval quality, unanswerable behaviour and latency.
 5. Review individual misses before accepting an aggregate improvement.

-The next intended experiment is token-aware parent-child chunking, followed by hybrid lexical and semantic retrieval.
-These changes should only replace the baseline when the evaluation demonstrates a material improvement.
+Token-aware parent-child chunking now provides the structural baseline.
+The next intended experiment is hybrid lexical and semantic retrieval with fused ranking.
+It should only replace dense-only ranking when the evaluation demonstrates a material improvement.